 Liquid Shredder 70 FSE EPS/PE Soft Surfboard

-The Liquid Shredder 70 FSE EPS/PE Soft Surfboard is a good quality board that is well-constructed and built for comfort.
+- The Liquid Shredder 70 FSE EPS/PE Soft Surfboard comes with a 90-day, non-commercial use warranty.

 Gold Coast Surfboards – 6’8 Hybrid Soft Top Surfboard

-The Gold Coast Surfboards – 6’8 Hybrid Soft Top Surfboard is a good-looking board for the surfer that wants to have some fun catching the waves to share with your friends.
+- The Gold Coast Surfboards – 6’8 Hybrid Soft Top Surfboard includes a GoPro mount so that you can capture the fun of catching the waves to share with your friends.

 - It can accommodate users up to 210 pounds, as per the manufacturer.

 - The board tips the scales at only 7 pounds.